waltertamboer/dockspace-js/README.md

 ### Setup renderer

 Next we need to setup the renderer.
 Let's setup an HTML renderer.
-The refresh method should be called to render the dockspace.
+The refresh method should be called to build the dockspace.

 ```ts